theheking/intro-to-r/content/2_datatypes.md

     model_org[2]
 ```

-We can extract multiple elements at a time by specifying mulitple indices inside the square brackets as a vector.
-Notice how you can use `:` to make a vector of all integers two numbers.
+We can extract multiple elements at a time by specifying multiple indices inside the square brackets as a vector.
+Notice how you can use `:` to make a vector of all integers and two numbers.
 ```
     model_org[c(1,7)]